mindscan-de/BrightFlux/README.md

   * link video time stamps to data frame time stamps / create a sync with video, by selecting a log entry
   * save sync positions to video annotation files as extra reference data
   * load sync positions from video annotation files with reference data (sync also works after load)
-* Select a message for search with FuriousIron; search using FuriousIron-Backend
+* Source Code Search engine support - Select a message for search with FuriousIron; search using FuriousIron-Backend
   * open search tools, show list of files (no file details yet)
   * retrieve content of file from code search backend
+  * multiple search profiles (select one of many search profiles, search using metadata, project m, project i, Project 3, java, json, text, unittests)
+  * implement phase based search
 * Early Persistence / Startup
   * Basic functionality to read a early persistence file and from there provide basic access to namespace based persistence
 * ReportGenerator + BrightFlux TemplateEngine Implementation